Sun protection can fall into chemical or mineral category.

 * UVA II (340nm to 400nm)

-UVC has the shortest wavelength and is almost completely filtered out by the ozone layer, however if this changes in the future, our knowledge and need for sun protection as we know it today, will really change.
+UVC has the shortest wavelength.
+It is almost completely filtered out by the ozone layer.
+However, if this changes in the future, our knowledge and need for sun protection as we know it today, will really change.

-UVB penetrates the epidermis (the uppermost layer of the skin) and is responsible for most epidermal cellular damage through its ability to create erythema and sunburn.
+UVB penetrates the epidermis (the uppermost layer of the skin).
+It is responsible for most epidermal cellular damage.
+It’s ability to create erythema and sunburn.

-UVA penetrates the skin to a greater depth than UVB, into the dermal layer (inner layer of the skin) being responsible for accelerated skin and photo ageing.
+UVA penetrates the skin to a greater depth than UVB, into the dermal layer (inner layer of the skin).
+It’s responsible for accelerated skin and photo ageing.

 UV rays also cause vitamin depletion from the skin.